 The inside of a desktop computer is not as complicated as you may think.
 Below is an example of what the inside of a computer looks like and pointers to each of the major components that make up a computer.

 Parts of a computer

 Information about each of the items pointed out in the picture above are found in the links below.
-The below list of the components shown in the above picture.

 - Chassis (case)

 - Expansion card (ISA, PCI, AGP, and PCI-X )

 - IDE cable (Data cable), new computers use SATA

 - Memory (RAM)